Learning how to manage dog allergies can be tricky!

 Feeding a diet without beef or dairy ingredients but with high levels of essential fatty acids will help reduce allergic reactions regardless of the cause.

-If a food allergy is suspected, feed only one protein (rabbit, duck, kangaroo, or fish) and one carbohydrate (potato) for 10 weeks.
+So, if a food allergy is suspected, feed only one protein (rabbit, duck, kangaroo, or fish) and one carbohydrate (potato) for 10 weeks.

 This trial will help diagnosis a food allergy.